pizzicato-game/pizzicato-game.github.io/README.md

 # Serious Game

 This is a serious game developed for the Master's course "Building Serious Games" IN4302 at TU Delft.
+The publication accompanying it can be found [here](https://ieeexplore.ieee.org/document/10645594).

 ## Contributors